GerritCodeReview/aws-gerrit/dual-master/README.md

 ## Architecture

-Four templates are provided in this example:
+The following templates are provided in this example:
 * `cf-cluster`: define the ECS cluster and the networking stack
-* `cf-service-master-1`: define the service stack running Gerrit master 1
-* `cf-service-master-2`: define the service stack running Gerrit master 2
+* `cf-service-master`: define the service stack running the gerrit master
 * `cf-dns-route`: define the DNS routing for the service
+* `cf-service-slave`: define the service stack running the gerrit replica
+* `cf-service-lb`: define the LBs in front of gerrit masters (this includes haproxy as well as NLB)

 ### Networking